spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 !!! abstract "Task 1: Check that the software module has been created"

-     Check that the software module has been created by making a query to final all software modules.
+     Check that the software module has been created by making a query to find all software modules.

 <?quiz?>
 question: What is the command to make changes to a GraphQL database?